victomteng1997/cryptopals/README.md

 https://cryptopals.com/

 For CTF Crypto practices.
 All coding are done in Python3.
-Additional packages in requirements.py
+Additional packages in requirements.txt